 My Search Was Found to be Illegal, am I Home Free?

 It’s important to know that even if the court found that you were subject to an illegal search and seizure, you aren’t out of the dog house yet.
 That evidence can still be used by the judge to decide on a sentence after a conviction, to be admitted in civil or deportation cases, or even be used by the prosecution to attack the credibility of a witness during the trial.
 In some cases, the prosecution will still be able to put together enough evidence to incriminate you in the crime and send you to jail.

 If you or a loved one has been subjected to an illegal search and seizure, then it is imperative to contact a knowledgeable criminal defense attorney as soon as possible.
-Contact Austin criminal defense attorneys at Carroll Troberman, PLLC today for a free and confidential consultation.
+Contact Austin criminal defense attorneys at Carroll Troberman, PLLC today for a confidential consultation.